 6. Lighten and Darken Just Certain Parts of Your Image

-The dodge tool is for making portions of the image lighter.
-This is really useful when you are not happy with the exposure you got straight from the camera.
+You can use the Dodge tool for making portions of the images lighter.
+This is handy when you don’t like the exposure you got straight from the camera.

-When you select the tool, you can choose in the tool bar if aiming to the shadows, midtones or highlights.
+When you select the icon, you can choose in the toolbar if aiming to the shadows, mid-tones or highlights.
 Photoshop will selectively lighten just those ones.
-You need to go over the area you want to lighten with a brush.
+You need to go over the area you want to make brighter with a brush.

-In the image below, I selectively lightened the mid-tones of the sunflower centre.
+In the photo below, I selectively lightened the mid-tones of the sunflower centre.

 The Burn Tool is hidden under the Dodge Tool.
-It works exactly the same as the Dodge Tool, but darkening the image instead of lightening it.
+It works exactly the same, but it is darkening the image instead of lightening it.

-There are different ways to Photoshop photos to remove unwanted objects.
-One of my favourites is using the Content Aware option.
+There are different ways to Photoshop images to remove unwanted objects.
+One of my favourites is using the Content-Aware option.

-Start by selecting the area with the unwanted objects with any selecting tool.
+Start by selecting the area with unwanted objects with any selecting tool.

 Just make sure you are not in an adjustment layer when you make the selection.
-I like using the Lasso Tool.
+I like using the Lasso option.

 Photoshop is going to fill the area with the content it decides on after searching surrounding areas.
 And most of the times it does a pretty good job.

-8. Add a Vignette to Drive Attention to the Centre of the Image
+8. Add a Vignette to Drive Attention to the Centre of the Images

 Vignette means darkening the corners of a photo.
-It is used to drive the viewer’s attention to the centre of the image.
-You don’t have to add a vignette to all your images, but in some cases it gives a nice look.
+It drives the viewer’s attention to the centre of the image.
+You don’t have to add a vignette to all your images, but in some cases, it provides a nice result.
 Try not to exaggerate with it to keep a natural look.

 Select the central area of your image.
-In fact you are selecting the part that won’t have the vignette.
-The Elliptical marquee tool is a good tool to do it.
+You are selecting the part that won’t have the vignette.
+Use the Elliptical marquee to do it.

 Feather the selection to create a gradual darkening effect.
 Go to Select>Modify>Feather.